nowmozillaclub/coding-challenges-and-tutorials/README.md

-# Coding Challenges!
+# Coding Challenges👨🏻‍💻

-Do you think you have what it takes to be an exemplary coder?
-Do you think you know answer to all questions in programming?

-If your answer is no to those questions, then this is perfect place to practice and hone your programming skills! 💯🔥
+Do you think you have what it takes to become an exceptional coder?
+These are the perfect resources to practice and hone your programming skills!

  - [Collection of Data Science Take Home Challenges](https://datamasked.com/)
  - [Flutter UI Challenges]( https://github.com/lohanidamodar/flutter_ui_challenges)